toxicantidote/TheFatController/README.md

 Videos: [Factorio Mod Spotlight - The Fat Controller 0.0.11](https://youtu.be/zyecAmcbxtM)

 #Changelog
+2.0.10

+ - fixed station filter showing invalid station names when using copy+paste to rename stations

 2.0.9

  - fixed error when trying to switch to a train on a different surface